-The subjects form part of an established and longstanding residential area, located within the popular Hyndland district of Glasgow.
-The property is conveniently positioned for local shopping, educational, transport and social facilities.
+The subjects form part of an established and longstanding residential area, located within the popular North Kelvinside district of Glasgow.

-I understand that the property is located within a conservation area.
+The property is conveniently positioned for local shopping, education, transport and social facilities.
+A section of the River Kelvin is situated within close proximity to the property.
+I understand that the property is located within a Conservation Area.